AdobeDocs/journey-optimizer.de-DE/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent: Kanalinhalt erstellen</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Mit <strong>Adobe Experience Platform Agent Orchestrator </strong> ist <strong>Journey Agent</strong> in Journey Optimizer verfügbar und ermöglicht die Analyse von Journey über eine <strong>Natural Language Interface</strong>.
-Sie können jetzt auch kanalspezifische Inhalte direkt in Journey Agent generieren und verwalten, Inhalte für Kanäle wie E-Mail und Push erstellen, Vorlagen anwenden und in der Vorschau anzeigen, Ton und Stil durch Eingabeaufforderungen verfeinern und Inhalte in <strong>Content Designer</strong> zur kontextbezogenen Bearbeitung öffnen.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>